mygoal-javadeveloper/Internship_Task/README.md

 This will create data.mbox but since I have downloaded only inbox content thus my filename is Inbox.mbox

 Other details are mentioned in the text cell of the Notebook

+A few outputs of the code cell execution are deleted for security reason